hirwacedric123/kicks_life_final/DEPLOYMENT.md

    - Click "New" → "Blueprint"
    - Connect your GitHub repository
    - Render will automatically detect the `render.yaml` file
-   - Click "Apply" to create the services
+   - Click "Apply" to create the service

 3. **Set environment variables**
-   After the services are created, go to your web service dashboard and set these environment variables:
+   After the service is created, go to your web service dashboard and set these environment variables:

    **Required:**
    - `ALLOWED_HOSTS`: Your Render domain (e.g., `your-app.onrender.com`)